mrseanryan/xpatho/README.md

 [-d --csv_delimiter (If reading a CSV file, specifies the field delimiter)] [-e --empty (Do not omit empty XPaths)]
 [-h --help]
-[-u --unique (Omit duplicates)]
+[-o --output_csv (If reading a CSV file, this is the path to the new output CSV file)] [-u --unique (Omit duplicates)]

 Examples: [Windows]